awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

    If output is returned from the previous command, then you already have a provider for your cluster\.
 If no output is returned, then you must create an IAM OIDC provider\.

 1. Create an IAM OIDC identity provider for your cluster with the following command\.
-Replace *my\-cluster* with your own value\.
+Replace `my-cluster` with your own value\.

    ```
    eksctl utils associate-iam-oidc-provider --cluster my-cluster --approve